theaqueen21/LOLBAH/Winget.exe/README.md

 5. Enter The Command Below To Download And Run/Install The Rogue Software Or Package

-> Note: The Command Will Not Work If The SHA256 Hash Of The exe Is Invalid Or The manifest.yml File Is In Another Directory
+> Note: The Command Will Not Work If The SHA256 Hash Of The Installer/Package Is Invalid Or The manifest.yml File Is In Another Directory

 ```
 winget install --manifest manifest.yml